-The mission of our unique institution focuses on providing a Christian education to those who are found worthy, primarily from the Ozarks region, but who may be without sufficient means to obtain such training.
-At College of the Ozarks, we're looking for high-achieving and hardworking students who might lack the financial resources to pay for a private, Christian college in our region.
-These students are the ones who will impact the world!
-If you fit that bill, you might be a good candidate for admission!
+The mission of our unique institution focuses on providing a Christian education to those who are found worthy but lack the means to obtain such training.
+At College of the Ozarks, we're looking for high-achieving and hard-working students who don’t have the financial resources to pay for a private, Christian college education.
+These students impact the world!
+You might be a good candidate for admission if you fit that bill!

-Students must be at least 17 years old by the first day of Character Camp (new student orientation) of the semester for which they are applying.
+Students must be at least 17 years old by the first day of Character Camp (new student orientation) of the semester they are applying.

-Financial aid from College of the Ozarks is provided through a student’s participation in C of O’s specialized work study program, from any supplemental grants for college a student might receive, from the C of O “Cost of Education” Scholarship and more.
-College of the Ozarks discourages the borrowing of money to pay for education, and every student will get the opportunity to graduate debt-free.
+College of the Ozarks provides financial aid through student participation in C of O’s work-study program, grants for college a student might receive, and primarily from the C of O Tuition Assurance Scholarship.
+The College discourages student debt.
+Our students have the opportunity to graduate debt-free.

 In addition to demonstrating financial need, prospective students should be in the top half of their graduating class with a preferred high school GPA of at least 3.0.
 They should also seek to obtain our preferred score of at least 20 on the ACT or a 1030 on the SAT.
 Most of our students' grades and test scores are well above these standards.